natecostello/van_two_point_oh/landing.md

 ## Requirements

-Accommodate two working and kiteboarding adults and two cats for full time living primarily off-grid and off-service in climates that range from hot and humid to sub-freezing.
+**Accommodate two working and kiteboarding adults and two cats for full time living primarily off-grid and off-service in climates that range from hot and humid to sub-freezing.**

 From this central requirement we can derive many others (these are implicitly "off-grid/service"):

-* Air Conditioning
-* Heat
-* Water
-* Cooking
+* Climate control
+* Potable water storage and dispensing
+* Range and oven cooking
-* Refrigeration (and freezing)
+* Refrigeration and freezing
-* Internet Connectivity
+* Internet connected
-* Storage
+* Storage of kiteboarding equipment, tools, food...
-* Beach/Sand Driving Capable
+* Capable of beach/sand driving